backdrop-contrib/date_all_day/README.txt

 property types.
 The Date module theme will wrap the start and end date output with appropriate markup.

-If the result is not quite what you need, you should be able to override the themes and alter the attributes to use the values you want.
+If the result is not quite what you need, you should be able to implement your own theme preprocess functions, e.g. MYTHEME_preprocess_date_display_single() or MYTHEME_preprocess_date_display_range() and alter the attributes to use the values you want.